-‘I’m a huge fan of ‘dark tourism’ sights and, having visited Paris a number of times in the past, I decided to check out Paris celebrity death sites and graves.
+‘I’m a huge fan of ‘dark tourism’ sights and, having visited the city a number of times, I decided to check out Paris celebrity death sites and graves.
 Because obviously…

 Once I started researching, I realised that Paris has witnessed the demise of many a famous name.
 Therefore, I felt that, in their honour, we should do some ‘splorin’ of Paris celebrity death sites.
 It’s not as horrific as it sounds.
 Honestly…

 When I mentioned Robert Palmer to my sister before we left for Paris, she didn’t even know the ‘Addicted to Love’ singer had died, never mind in her favourite city.
 I seem to vaguely recall being shocked when his death was reported because it was so unexpected and he was a relatively young man.

 Palmer was staying at the Warwick Hotel on 5, Rue de Berri, just off the Champs Elysees when he died of a sudden heart attack on Sept 26th, 2003.
 After spotting the hotel fees, I wondered whether this might have been the catalyst, but we’ll probably never know.

 The singer and actress was German born and moved to the US, becoming a citizen in 1939.
 Dietrich became one of the highest paid movie stars of her time and enjoyed massive success.

 She enjoyed a long and varied career until falling off stage in September 1975 and this pretty much ended her career.
 She did go on to sing the title track in the movie ‘Just a Gigolo’, in 1979.
 However, by then she was addicted to painkillers and alcohol, which she had become dependent on during a bout of cervical cancer in 1965.